 Pour the batter back into the hot skillet and bake for 18-20 minutes or until the top is lightly browned and an inserted knifes comes out clean.
 Serve warm.

 If you don't have access to fresh green chiles for roasting, or have roasted ones already, use 1 cup of chopped green chiles.
-You may also substitute a 4-ounce can chopped green chiles, drained.
+You may also substitute a 4-ounce can chopped green chiles with its juices.